ericmdantas/goliv/README.md

 -quiet         is false
--only          is []string{"."}, which means it'll watch everything -ignore        is []string{}, which means it won't ignore anything -noBrowser     is false, which means it'll always open the browser on start -pathIndex     is "", which means it'll look for the index.html in the root -proxy         is false, which means it'll not look for another server to answer for the /api/, for example -proxyTarget   is "", no server to be target
+-only          is []string{"."}, which means it'll watch everything -ignore        is []string{}, which means it won't ignore anything -openBrowser   is true, which means it'll always open the browser on start -pathIndex     is "", which means it'll look for the index.html in the root -proxy         is false, which means it'll not look for another server to answer for the /api/, for example -proxyTarget   is "", no server to be target